October 15th 2004 Vodkapundit, Idiocy, and Indecision 2004

 2. The Bush administration has involved the United States in not one, but two foreign wars, amounting to casualties of 1092 dead and 7532 wounded in Iraq alone!
 And for what?
 Is the world any more secure?
 The answer to that question is a resounding no—terrorism has only increased since Iraq was invaded.

 3. The Republicans are quick to note Clinton’s lies, the worst of which seems to be “I did not have sex with that woman, Ms. Lewinsky.”
 Yes, Clinton lied.
 Yes, he was a horrible person because he had an extramarital affair.
 But isn’t the lie “Iraq possesses weapons of mass destruction,” a lie which cost the lives of over a thousand US combat soldiers, a little bit worse?
 If that’s not enough, add “Iraq had direct links to al-Quaida” on top of that.
-Numerous Congressional reports since the start of the Iraq war has concluded that Saddam Hussein was not developing weapons of mass destruction—in fact, his operations were being scaled back.
+Numerous Congressional reports since the start of the Iraq war have concluded that Saddam Hussein was not developing weapons of mass destruction—in fact, his operations were being scaled back.
 Other reports show that Iraq had no direct links to Osama bin Laden.
 Hmm…perhaps Bush confused Iraq with Saudi Arabia and Iran?

 4. The Bush administration is one of the most homophobic political groups in recent years, going so far as to suggest the passage of a Constitutional amendment barring gay marriage.
 With so much else going on in the United States—and the world—right now, why focus on this?
 Oh, that’s right—the Republicans need to make this into a hot-button political issue to draw attention away from their horrendous record in other domestic and foreign affairs.